Sula megapode

 The Sula megapode or Sula scrubfowl (Megapodius bernsteinii) is a species of bird in the family Megapodiidae.
 It is found only in the Banggai and Sula Islands between Sulawesi and the Maluku Islands in Indonesia, where its habitats are subtropical or tropical dry forest, subtropical or tropical moist lowland forest, subtropical or tropical mangrove forest, and subtropical or tropical moist shrubland.
 It is threatened by habitat destruction.

 Description

-The Sula scrubfowl is a large ground-dwelling bird growing to a length of between 30 and 35 cm.
+The Sula scrubfowl is a medium-sized ground-dwelling bird growing to a length of between 30 and 35 cm.
 The sexes are similar in appearance, being a uniform reddish-brown colour and having a short, pointed crest and long red or orange-red legs and feet.

 Distribution

 It is known only from the Banggai and Sula Islands, groups of islands between Sulawesi and the Maluku Islands in Indonesia.
 Habitats include lowland forests as well as dense scrub near forests and farmland, at altitudes of up to 450 m.